For a stalking arm you need an easy-to-handle rifle that can deliver a bullet accurately and handle the British weather

 The tapered bases grip the action dovetails tighter when recoil occurs, providing a very secure system.
 With a 50mm objective lens scope and without the parallax ring, you could use the low ring set which allows as low a scope mounting as possible without fouling the sporter barrel profile.

-However, you can adjust the weight from 2lb to 4lb using a small Allen key accessed through the back of the magazine well.
+You can adjust the weight from 2lb to 4lb using a small Allen key accessed through the back of the magazine well.

 The metal trigger-blade has graduated grooves for grip but remains quite slim, and the trigger-guard and magazine well are made in two aluminium parts finished to complement the rest of the rifle.